robert-hardy/blog_roberthardy/readme.md

 ====
 This repository contains all the content for the site and all blog articles.

 It was built following instructions on [Martin Brochhaus's guide](http://martinbrochhaus.com/pelican2.html).
+You can see Martin's source code in [his GitHub repo](https://github.com/mbrochh/mbrochh-blog).

 If you wish to make corrections or amendments or suggestions, please do so via a pull request.